RockstarLang/rockstar2/codewithrockstar.com/index.md

 A man was lying in the street.
 A boy was 2 + 4
 A girl says she was there the whole time
+A girl is "she was there the whole time"
 A child is without fear
 ```